Lake Mistassini: History

 The existence of this large lake was known to French explorers prior to its official discovery; Samuel de Champlain knew of it in 1603.
 It was finally discovered by Europeans in 1663 as part of an expedition ordered by Governor D'Avaugour and led by Guillaume Couture (first settler of Pointe-Lévy (Lévis) and hero of New France).
-He was accompanied by Pierre Duquet and Jean Langlois, as well as by Native American guides; the whole group consisting of a fleet of 44 canoes.
-They went up the Saguenay River, reached Lake Mistassini and continued on the Rupert River which flows to the Hudson Bay.
+He was accompanied by Pierre Duquet and Jean Langlois, as well as by Native American guides; the whole group consisted of a fleet of 44 canoes.
+They went up the Saguenay River, reached Lake Mistassini and continued on the Rupert River, which flows to the Hudson Bay.

 Thereafter, Lake Mistassini became an important step along the route from the Saguenay to James Bay.
 In 1672, Charles Albanel crossed the lake in an official mission.
 On June 18, 1672, he wrote: "We entered the great Lake Mistassirinins [...]; this Lake is named for the rocks with which it abounds, which are of prodigious size."
-That same year, a fur trading post was established on the lake, the location of which shifted from time to time until 1821, when it was established at the present site of the village Mistissini.
+That same year, a fur trading post was established on the lake.
+Its location was shifted from time to time until 1821, when the Hudson's Bay Company established it at the present site of the village Mistissini.

-Mistassini Cree camp leader Alfie Matoush allowed ethnographer Edwards Rogers and his wife to join Matoush's 13-member hunting group in 1953-4 in their traditional hunting territory in the eastern Subarctic.
-Rogers observed the variety of game and resources that the Matoush group exploited and noted that they were able to derive a high percentage of the goods necessary for their existence, which included an impressive variety of game and resources, sufficient to keep their health at a better level than other, more sedentary First Nation people who lived in hamlets.
-Their traditional hunting grounds, an area northeast of Lake Mistassini, were near the headwaters of the Eastmain River, and just south of Noakokan.
-Lake Indicator is near their southern boundary.
-Rogers observed that Lake Indicator was used as an early winter base for hunting and trapping, and noted the remains of an earth-covered conical lodge, four house pits, and a log cabin.
-Rogers noted that the Mistassini First Nations left their summer encampments in late August or early September at the lower end of Lake Mistassini and moved to their hunting grounds where the men built a fall camp.
+In 1953-4 Mistassini Cree camp leader Alfie Matoush allowed ethnographer Edwards Rogers and his wife to join Matoush's 13-member hunting group in their traditional hunting territory in the eastern Subarctic.
+Rogers observed the variety of game and resources that the Matoush group exploited.
+He noted that they were able to derive a high percentage of what they needed to live, which included an impressive variety of game and resources, sufficient to keep their health at a better level than other, more sedentary First Nation people who lived in hamlets.
+Their traditional hunting grounds, an area northeast of Lake Mistassini, were near the headwaters of the Eastmain River and just south of Noakokan.
+Lake Indicator (Lac Indicateur on modern maps) is near their southern boundary.
+Rogers observed that Lake Indicator was used as an early winter base for hunting and trapping.
+He noted the remains of an earth-covered conical lodge, four house pits, and a log cabin.
+Rogers noted that the Mistassini First Nations left their summer encampments in late August or early September at the lower end of Lake Mistassini and moved to their hunting grounds, where the men built a fall camp.
 From October through December they lived in early winter camps which were more substantial.
 This was where they cached their canoes.
-During the hardest part of the winter they moved to different hunting camps.
-In April, they moved back to the early winter camp, and by the end of May they were at their summer camp at the south end of Lake Mistassini.
+During the hardest part of the winter, they moved to different hunting camps.
+In April, they moved back to the early winter camp, and by the end of May they returned to their summer camp at the south end of Lake Mistassini.